Creating .aar File and Generating an Object of Service

 -

-Use the following command to generate the AAR file:
+Use the following command to create the AAR file:

-Once the build process is complete, the AAR file will be generated in the build/outputs/aar/ directory.
+After the build process is complete, the AAR file will be located in the build/outputs/aar/ directory.

-It's important to note that when creating an Android library, the apply plugin: 'com.android.library' statement must be included in the library's build.gradle file.
-This ensures that the output of the build process is an AAR file.
+Ensure that the apply plugin: 'com.android.library' statement is included in the library's build.gradle file.
+This guarantees that the build process outputs an AAR file.

 Generating an Object of Service

-To generate an object of a service, you need to follow a few steps:
+To generate an object of a service, follow these steps:

 -